xbz0n/xbz0n.github.io/posts/social-engineering-redteam.md

 ```

 This tool requires a valid LinkedIn account but yields more accurate results and includes title information.

-#### LinkedIn Data Analysis with Maltego

-Once you have employee data, Maltego provides powerful visualization capabilities to identify key targets:

-1. Import your employee list into Maltego
-2. Create a custom entity for the company
-3. Link employees to the company
-4. Run transforms to identify reporting structures
-5. Use the "To Role" transform to categorize employees by department

-This visualization helps identify:
-- High-value targets (IT admins, help desk staff)
-- Department structures and reporting relationships
-- Potential authority figures for pretexting scenarios

 ### Email Verification Tools